jordanbusby/stock-watcher/README.md

 ### CSS
 - Added a lot of media queries for the stock quote card.
 - Added an animation on new stock cards to bring attention that a card has been added.
+- Added a simple hover animation that I'm not really sure about 🤷

 ## Todo
 - ~~Change the font-color of OPEN, HIGH, LOW and the corresponding prices, among a couple other things on the stock quote card.~~